-Hite is a ghost town at the north end of Lake Powell along the Colorado River in western San Juan County, Utah.
+Hite is named after a ghost town at the north end of Lake Powell along the Colorado River in western San Juan County, Utah.
 Lake Powell, and all of its points of interest, is in the Glen Canyon National Recreation Area, managed by the National Park Service and available to the public for recreation.
 The town existed on land that Lake Powell now covers.
-Hite was named for Cass Hite, an early settler.
-The name was transferred to a National Park Recreation Area at the north end of Lake Powell.
+Historic Hite was named for Cass Hite, an early settler.
+The name was transferred to the National Park Recreation Area at the north end of Lake Powell.
 The Hite Crossing Bridge, near the marina, carries Utah State Route 95 over the Colorado River and connects the area to the north of the lake.

 Land & Water